onehundredfeet/heapsx/README.md

 - Make sure you have the requirements installed
 - Run the `init.sh`( or .bat for windows) to get and initialize all submodules
 - Run the `build.sh`( or .bat for windows) to get and initialize all submodules
 - run `setup.sh <projectdir>` This creates a `.haxelib` directory inside the target directory.
 It will then create links back to these directories for each of the subprojects.
 You can then use `haxelib` to install any additional libraries inside the project directory.
 Haxe will not search your regular haxelib paths.
 We do this to reduce version conflicts inside the project.
+This will `NOT` overwrite any other parts of the project directory.
+You can safely re-run this script.
 - create a Heaps application inside your project directory
 - Add `heapsx` as a library to the application when compiling with haxe (`--library heapsx`).
 You do NOT need to add each of the submodules as libraries.
-In fact, you should likely remove them.
-All the class paths are referenced by the central heapsx haxelib.json.
+In fact, you should likely remove them as they will be implicitely added through the haxelib dependency system.